flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 **Exceptions allowed**: No[^1]

-The app id uses a code hosting domains like gitlab, github or codeberg and the first `{tld}` component does not start with `io` for github and gitlab; `page` for codeberg.
+The app id uses a code hosting domain like GitLab, GitHub or Codeberg and the first `{tld}` component does not start with `io` for GitHub and GitLab; `page` for Codeberg.

 Please follow the [app id guidelines](/docs/for-app-authors/requirements#application-id) and [Flatpak conventions](https://docs.flatpak.org/en/latest/conventions.html#application-ids)